How to make the perfect plant altar

 Step 1: the botanical base

 Create or select a base on or in which you can place a lot of plants.
-This could be a coffee table, a stack of weathered wooden crates, a cabinet, a structure on the wall ... just as long as it matches your mood and vibe perfectly, the choice is yours.
+This could be a coffee table, a stack of weathered wooden crates, a cabinet, a structure on the wall - as long as it matches your mood and vibe perfectly, the choice is yours.

 Step 2: plants, plants and maybe a few more plants

 Next up is a shopping trip to bring a lot of plants home.
-Opt for different sizes to give an exciting or cheerful effect.
+Opt for different sizes to give an exciting, cheerful effect.
 Combine your favourite leaf shapes with symbolic meanings.
-Hence Ceropegia is often viewed as a symbol of love and the Lily as a symbol of purity, love and femininity.
+Try ceropegia, often viewed as a symbol of love or the lily, a symbol of purity, love and femininity.
 It’s also important to choose plants that you'll feel comfortable looking after.
 In other words, if you don't have very green fingers, something low maintenance is probably best.

 Step 3: marvellous extras

-Obviously you’ll place the plant in gorgeous pots or on fabulous dishes, but your marvellous display can probably use few extras.
-Think of candles, meaningful stones, or simply a brick if you want to make it feel rugged.
-Write or print out some of your favourite inspirational quotes and nestle them amongst the plants in suitable fonts, and simply looking at your altar will fill you with energy you need to have a great day.
+Once you've placed your plant in gorgeous pots or on fabulous dishes, your marvellous display can probably use few extras.
+Think candles, meaningful stones, shells or crystals, or some bricks and branches if you want to make it feel rugged.
+Write or print out some of your favourite inspirational quotes and nestle them amongst the plants, so that simply looking at your altar will fill you with energy you need to have a great day.

 Step 4: the centrepiece

-Now we come to arranging it all!
-The centrepiece of your altar will attract the most attention.
-This does not necessarily need to be in the middle of the altar.
-Select the spot you want to get the greatest focus, and place the best pot here.
+Now the time has come to start arranging everything!
+The centrepiece of your altar will attract the most attention, and this doesn't necessarily need to be in the middle of the altar.
+Select the spot you want to draw the most attention to, and place your favourite plant here.
 Then take the other plants and items you have gathered and fill out the rest of the altar space to your satisfaction.